TheInformationLab/TableauTrustedTicketProxy/README.md

 ## Configure Tableau Server
 Tableau Server needs to trust the proxy server in order to exchange usernames for tickets.
 For Windows follow [these instructions](https://onlinehelp.tableau.com/current/server/en-us/trusted_auth_trustIP.htm) and on Linux you'll want Step 1 from [this page](http://onlinehelp.tableau.com/current/server-linux/en-us/trusted_auth_config_linux.htm)
 ##Send a ticket request
 The proxy expects a POST request on port 3000 to the path /tableau/login.
 The request should have an Authorization header containing an encrypted API key which will be used to validate each request.
-The body is a JSON object containing the Tableau Server URL, username of the account you're logging in, and the IP address of the end-user's machine.
+The body is a JSON object containing the Tableau Server URL, target site (optional), username of the account you're logging in, and the IP address of the end-user's machine (optional).

 For example using cURL:
 ```